1. AdWords Grouping: Bids based on price

 Web shops are willing to bid more for products that convert better.
 Setting a product target per product type does not achieve that.

 Example: A shoe shop knew that those red high heels size 8 sell much better than those black ones size 10.
-Setting color and size as AdWords labels, enabled the shop owner to bid differently on both products and improve his RoI.
+Setting color and size as Google Ads labels, enabled the shop owner to bid differently on both products and improve his RoI.

 4. Google categories: 6 levels deep